 - 3.1.8 Statement of purpose.
 The applicant must submit a statement of between one hundred and five hundred words outlining his or her academic interests and academic purposes.
-Applicants are advised to become informed about the research and teaching interests of pertinent TST faculty members, in order to ensure that TST has the faculty resources to support work in the proposed area of study. - 3.1.9 Optional documentation.
-The applicant may submit scores from the Graduate Record Examinations.
+Applicants are advised to become informed about the research and teaching interests of pertinent TST faculty members, in order to ensure that TST has the faculty resources to support work in the proposed area of study. - 3.1.9 Writing Sample.
+All students applying to a doctoral program must submit, either electronically or by mail, a writing sample (e.g. essay, thesis) of between 30-75 pages demonstrating independent research and writing ability.
+This sample must be submitted electronically as a PDF, by email to tstadv.degree@utoronto.ca. - 3.1.10 Optional documentation.
+The applicant may submit scores from the Graduate Record Examinations (GRE).